OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Background

-Ontologies are formal, explicit specifications of shared conceptualizations, encompassing classes, relationships, and constraints within a domain~\cite{studer_knowledge_1998}.
-They often serve as schemas guiding the construction of \glspl{kg}, ensuring consistency and semantic clarity.
+Ontologies are formal, explicit specifications of shared conceptualizations, including classes, relationships, and constraints within a domain~\cite{staabKnowledgeProcessesOntologies2001}.
+They often serve as schema, guiding the construction of \glspl{kg}, and ensuring consistency and semantic clarity.

-The quality and compliance of ontology-based \glspl{kg} can be assessed through \gls{shacl}~\cite{knublauch_shapes_2017}. \gls{shacl} provides a declarative framework for defining and enforcing constraints on types, property cardinalities, and relationship patterns.
-Such validation ensures that automatically generated knowledge remains consistent, explainable, and auditable, even when derived from noisy or incomplete data~\cite{pareti_knowledge_2022, rabbani_shactor_2023}.
+The quality and compliance of ontology-based \glspl{kg} can be assessed through \gls{shacl}~\cite{knublauchShapesConstraintLanguage2017}.\ \gls{shacl} provides a declarative framework for defining and enforcing constraints on types, property cardinalities, and relationship patterns.
+Such validation ensures that automatically generated knowledge remains consistent, explainable, and auditable, even when derived from noisy or incomplete data~\cite{xueKnowledgeGraphQuality2023,rabbaniSHACTORImprovingQuality2023}.
 This in turn enhances the robustness of downstream \gls{cti} tasks.

-In cybersecurity, ontology-based frameworks are increasingly adopted to organize and standardize threat-related knowledge, enabling semantic interoperability, automated reasoning, and improved information integration across heterogeneous sources~\cite{syed_uco_2016}.
-Several well-known ontologies exist, each targeting different needs withing \gls{cti} analysis. \gls{uco}~\cite{syed_uco_2016} provides comprehensive concepts and relationships for broad cybersecurity knowledge integration. \gls{stix}~\cite{barnum_standardizing_2012} defines a widely used standard for threat intelligence exchange.
-CRATELO~\cite{oltramari_building_2014} focuses on cyber incident and forensic data. \gls{misp}~\cite{wagner_misp_2016} facilitates structured sharing of malware and threat indicators.
-Particularly relevant to this work is the SEPSES ontology~\cite{kiesling_sepses_2019}, which provides a vocabulary for integrating already-parsed logs but does not support information extraction from free-text messages or interaction with language models.
+In cybersecurity, ontology-based frameworks are increasingly adopted to organize and standardize threat-related knowledge, enabling semantic interoperability, automated reasoning, and improved information integration across heterogeneous sources~\cite{syedUCOUnifiedCybersecurity2016}.
+Several well-known ontologies exist, each targeting different needs.\ \gls{uco}~\cite{syedUCOUnifiedCybersecurity2016} provides comprehensive concepts and relationships for broad cybersecurity knowledge integration.\ \gls{stix}~\cite{barnumStandardizingCyberThreat2014} defines a widely used standard for threat intelligence exchange.
+CRATELO~\cite{oltramariBuildingOntologyCyber2014} focuses on cyber incident and forensic data.\ \gls{misp}~\cite{wagnerMISPDesignImplementation2016} targets structured sharing of malware and threat indicators.
+Particularly relevant to this work is the SEPSES ontology~\cite{kieslingSEPSESKnowledgeGraph2019}, which provides a vocabulary for integrating already-parsed logs but does not support information extraction from free-text messages or interaction with language models.

+Although these ontologies provide solid conceptual foundations, they were not originally conceived to guide or validate the outputs of retrieval-augmented or generative models.
+In the following section we examine how recent systems have attempted to bridge these gaps and position OntoLogX within this evolving landscape.